DOT proposal: Travelers would receive refund if flight is canceled, postponed

 Refunds would also be due if the airline changes the passenger’s departure or arrival airport, adds stops in their itinerary, or causes “a significant downgrade” in the travel experience by switching to a different type of plane.

-The rule would apply even for travelers who buy nonrefundable tickets, which usually cost less and are favored by many leisure travelers.
+The rule would apply even to travelers who buy nonrefundable tickets, which usually cost less and are favored by many leisure travelers.

 The department proposes to require that airlines and ticket agents give vouchers that don’t expire for passengers who are told not to travel during a pandemic for health reasons or because borders are closed.